 This Fresh Strawberry Pound Cake is sweet, dense and has the spectacular aroma of strawberry jam.
 Born out of desperation, there was no dessert in the house except some dredges of white chocolate ice cream.

-With fragrant strawberries in the produce drawer and plenty of eggs and butter in the fridge, a lovely berry pound cake was born.
+With fragrant strawberries in the produce drawer and plenty of eggs and butter in the fridge, a lovely strawberry cake was born.

 Fresh Strawberry Pound Cake